Deep spirituality, rich traditions, mother earth and fleecing Californians of $100,000,000,000!!!

 The numbers are staggering.
 Since the Indian Gaming Regulatory Act (IGRA) was passed in 1988, Californians have been fleeced by Native American tribal casinos to the tune of over $100 billion dollars, and all under the guise of "self sufficiency" and "economic independence."
 With nearly 100 Native American tribal casinos, California leads the nation by a wide margin.
-In 2024 California Native American tribal casinos are expected to generate over $10 billion dollars in tax free gambling revenue.
-Not surprisingly, California also leads the nation with the most problem gamblers.
-Estimates put that number between 1-3 million, somewhere between the populations of San Jose and Los Angeles.
+California Native American tribal casinos are expected to generate over $10 billion dollars in tax free gambling revenue in 2024.
+Not surprisingly, California also leads the nation with the highest number of problem gamblers.
+Estimates are between 1-3 million Californians, somewhere between the populations of San Jose and Los Angeles, suffer from a crippling gambling addiction.

 For years the Pechanga Band of Indians have been participating in one of the most egregious examples of corruption within Native American tribes by creating their own kangaroo court to arbitrarily disenroll tribal members as is detailed on the website www.OriginalPechanga.com.
 The fewer tribal members means more per capita income for the remaining tribal members.
 The corruption within Native American tribal gaming predates the IGRA of 1988 and goes all the way back to the tribal bingo parlors of the 1970s.